 OSHA lists several recommendations in regarding Personal Protective Equipment (PPE) when it comes to eye safety:

-Workers must use safety glasses with side shields when there is a hazard from flying objects.
+- Safety Glasses: Workers must use safety glasses with side shields when there is a hazard from flying objects.

-Safety goggles fit the face immediately surrounding the eyes and form a protective seal around the eyes to prevent splash injury, such as when working with chemicals.
+- Safety Goggles: Safety goggles fit the face immediately surrounding the eyes and form a protective seal around the eyes to prevent splash injury, such as when working with chemicals.

-- Eyewash Stations/Showers These stations and showers allow workers to flush away hazardous substances that can cause injury.
+- Eyewash Stations/Showers: These stations and showers allow workers to flush away hazardous substances that can cause injury.